ro9naja/simple-sddm-2/README.md

 <h2 align="center">🗼 Simple SDDM Theme 2 - QT6 🗼</h2>

-<h1 align="center"> This will be the SDDM theme to be installed in my Hyprland Scripts</h1>
+<h1 align="center"> This will be the SDDM version 2 theme to be installed in my Hyprland Scripts</h1>

 <p align=center>
 A Simple theme variant for the <a href="https://github.com/sddm/sddm">SDDM Login Manager</a>